ootri/unifi_rule_management_homeassistant/README.md

 This custom integration for Home Assistant allows you to manage your UniFi firewall and traffic rules directly from your Home Assistant dashboard.
 It automatically creates switches for all user-created firewall and traffic rules, enabling you to easily toggle them on and off.

 My wife wanted a physical switch to block an app on our TV.
-The current UniFi integration with Home Assistant does (yet?) import firewall and traffic rules.
+The current UniFi integration with Home Assistant doesn't (yet?) import firewall and traffic rules.

 With this integration, you can:
 - View the status of all your UniFi firewall and traffic rules